marijnh/Eloquent-JavaScript/04_data.md

 // → ["carrot", "exercise", "weekend", "bread", …]
 ```

-By going over all the events, and adding those that aren't already in
+By going over all the events and adding those that aren't already in
 there to the `events` array, the function collects every type of
 event.